 As a warning ... if the taxpayer ends up defaulting on their installment plan and becomes subject to collection activity, this is probably one of the first places that the IRS will hit with a levy action.

-In conclusion, tax payment plans are fairly easy to navigate if you follow all of the IRS’s requirements.
+Tax payment plans are fairly easy to navigate if you follow all of the IRS’s requirements.

 Generally, it is better that taxpayers try to meet all of these requirements before trying to set up a tax payment plan with the IRS because it will minimize the time that they may be exposed to active IRS collections and adverse collection activity.